1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 15)

-“Yet the widespread use of vernaliza¬
-tion did meet some opposition among scientists and collective
-farmers”
-(Medvedev and Lerner, p.
-15)

 “However, treatment of tens of thousands of tons of seed
 on each collective or state farm was a burdensome and risky